 Both versions of the story follow a bullied young boy (Oskar played by Kare Hedebrant in the original and Owen played by Kodi Smit-McPhee in the remake) who befriends and begins to develop a relationship with a young vampire girl (Eli played by Lina Leandersson in the original and Abby played by Chloe Grace-Moretz in the remake).
 Both live in isolation due to their own respective reasons and together form a personal bond as they each try to survive in their individual environments.

 Let the Right One In paints a unique and subversive perspective on the depictions of vampires in media.
-Our perceived conceptions of what a vampire typically is a predatory, almost animalistic monster stalking its prey in the dead of night, almost as if it’s for sport or pleasure.
+Our perceived conceptions of vampires are typically predatory, almost animalistic monster stalking its prey in the dead of night, almost as if it’s for sport or pleasure.
 Much of the originally intended tragedy of the vampire as a being who is cursed to lurk in the shadows and feed off of human blood for sustenance tends to get lost in these iterations where the creature is instead depicted as a nefarious monster that needs to be destroyed.

 The best depictions of vampires are the ones that understand this sympathy, as well as the looming threat that they present.
 It allows the vampire to have personality and a seductive charm that endears them not only to the